 WHAT HOMEOWNERS INSURANCE ACTUALLY COVERS

 A homeowners insurance policy is designed around one idea: protecting you from sudden, unexpected, accidental events.
-Not slow-developing issues, maintenance problems, or preventable failures.
+These insurance policies don’t cover problems that slowly develop over time, nor do they cover preventable problems or maintenance-related issues.

 Insurance typically covers: